toolisticon/bean-builder/README.md

 </dependencies>
 ```

-Classes you want to create a builder for must be annotated with the _Builder_ annotation.
-Additionally you can create builder classes by using the _ThirdPartyBeanBuilder_ annoation in a packacke-info.java file.
+Bean builder classes can be created by annotating your bean class with the _Builder_ annotation or by using the _ThirdPartyBeanBuilder_ annoation in a packacke-info.java file.

 For further information about usage check Examples section down below.

 ## Preconditions

-Class must
+Builder classes can be created for classes that

-- Provide an accessible NoArg constructor
+- provide an accessible NoArg constructor
-- must provide getters and setter for fields (explicitely implemeted or via lombok)
+- provide getters and setter for fields (explicitely implemeted or via lombok)

 ## Example